 US retailers stocking major shapewear players are moving away from classic silhouettes into styles more suited to everyday wear.
 Control briefs available at US retailers stocking SPANX, Maidenform, Miraclesuit, and Wacoal have reduced by 30% YoY.
 Much as cycling shorts have resonated into fast fashion, this silhouette in shapewear has seen a 43% uptick YoY.
 While full slip styles have remained flat over time, the half slip has increased by 41%.
 Waist trainers and cinchers are becoming more popular thanks to social media influences such as the Kardashian-Jenner clan.
 However, their presence is minimal within traditional shapewear brands where the bodysuit (despite a 14% drop on last year) still dominates.

-It will be interesting to monitor how these key shapes evolve when KKW enters the market.
+It will be interesting to monitor how these key shapes evolve when KKW enters the market on September 10.
 In the Instagram post announcing her venture into the industry, Kardashian-West wrote about cutting up her shapewear to make new styles.
 The post accompanied the much-circulated image of the asymmetrical shorts designed to be worn under slit dresses and skirts.

 Using EDITED, retailers can monitor new shapewear styles entering the market in realtime.
 Find out more here.